 On September 21, 2009, we closed on a securities purchase agreement with Teva Pharmaceutical Industries Limited ("Teva"), under which Teva purchased 3,102,837 shares of our common stock for \$3.5 million.
 Contemporaneous with the execution and delivery of this agreement, the parties executed a research and exclusive license option agreement ("RELO") pursuant to which we agreed to use \$2,000,000 from the gross proceeds of the issuance and sale of shares to Teva to fund a research and development program for the pre-clinical development of RX-3117.
 On January 19, 2011, we entered into a second amendment with Teva to the securities purchase agreement closed in September, 2009.
 Pursuant to the terms of the amendment, TEVA purchased 2,334,515 shares of our common stock in a private offering for gross proceeds of \$3.95 million.
 The investment by TEVA is restricted to further supporting the research and development program for the pre-clinical development of RX-3117.
 We will be eligible to receive royalties on net sales of RX-3117 worldwide.
-This compound may be entered into an exploratory early stage clinical study during the second half of 2011.
+This compound may be entered into an exploratory early stage clinical study during the fourth quarter of 2011.

+RX-5902 may enter Phase I clinical trials during the first half of 2012.
 RX-0201-Nano, RX-0047-Nano and Nano-polymer Anticancer Drugs are in a pre-clinical stage of development and the next scheduled program for each compound is a pre-clinical toxicology study required prior to submission of an IND application to the FDA.
-RX-5902 is in late-stage preclinical development.
-Through June 30, 2011, the costs incurred for development of these compounds to date have been approximately \$1,800,000.
+Through September 30, 2011, the costs incurred for development of these compounds to date have been approximately \$2,100,000.
 The estimated cost to complete pre-clinical toxicology and Phase I clinical trials is estimated to be approximately \$1,500,000 per each compound.